dougeby/IntuneDocs/intune/app-sdk-ios.md

 If the '-o' parameter is not specified, the input file will be modified in-place.
 The tool is idempotent, and should be rerun whenever changes to the app's Info.plist or entitlements have been made.
 You should also download and run the latest version of the tool when updating the Intune SDK, in case Info.plist config requirements have changed in the latest release.

-## Configure Azure Active Directory Authentication Library (ADAL)
+## Configure ADAL/MSAL

-The Intune App SDK uses [Azure Active Directory Authentication Library](https://github.com/AzureAD/azure-activedirectory-library-for-objc) for its authentication and conditional launch scenarios.
-It also relies on ADAL to register the user identity with the MAM service for management without device enrollment scenarios.
+The Intune App SDK can use either the [Azure Active Directory Authentication Library](https://github.com/AzureAD/azure-activedirectory-library-for-objc) or the [Microsoft Authentication Library](https://github.com/AzureAD/microsoft-authentication-library-for-objc) for its authentication and conditional launch scenarios.
+It also relies on ADAL/MSAL to register the user identity with the MAM service for management without device enrollment scenarios.

-Typically, ADAL requires apps to register with Azure Active Directory (AAD) and get a unique ID (Client ID) and other identifiers, to guarantee the security of the tokens granted to the app.
-Unless otherwise specified, the Intune App SDK uses default registration values when it contacts Azure AD.

-If your app already uses ADAL to authenticate users, the app must use its existing registration values and override the Intune App SDK default values.
+Typically, ADAL/MSAL require apps to register with Azure Active Directory (AAD) and create a unique client ID and redirect URI, to guarantee the security of the tokens granted to the app.
+If your app already uses ADAL or MSAL to authenticate users, the app must use its existing registration values and override the Intune App SDK default values.
 This ensures that users are not prompted for authentication twice (once by the Intune App SDK and once by the app).

-It is recommended that your app links to the [latest version of ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-objc/releases) on its master branch.
-The Intune App SDK currently uses the broker branch of ADAL to support apps that require Conditional Access.
-(These apps therefore depend on the Microsoft Authenticator app.)
-But the SDK is still compatible with the master branch of ADAL.
-Use the branch that is appropriate for your app.
+If your app does not already use ADAL or MSAL, and you do not need to access any AAD resource, you do not need to set up a client app registration in AAD if you choose to integrate ADAL.
+If you decide to integrate MSAL, you will need to configure an app registration and override the default Intune client ID and redirect URI.

+It is recommended that your app links to the latest release of [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-objc/releases) or [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-objc/releases).

-### Link to ADAL binaries
+### Link to ADAL or MSAL binaries

-Follow the steps below to link your app to the ADAL binaries:
+**Option 1 -** Follow [these steps](https://github.com/AzureAD/azure-activedirectory-library-for-objc#download) to link your app to the ADAL binaries.

-1. Download the [Azure Active Directory Authentication Library (ADAL) for Objective-C](https://github.com/AzureAD/azure-activedirectory-library-for-objc) from GitHub, then follow the [instructions](https://github.com/AzureAD/azure-activedirectory-library-for-objc#download) on how to download ADAL using Git submodules or CocoaPods.

-2. Add the ADAL framework (option 1) or static library (option 2) to your project.
+**Option 2 -** Alternatively, you may follow [these instructions](https://github.com/AzureAD/microsoft-authentication-library-for-objc#installation) to link your app to the MSAL binaries.

-3. If your app does not have any keychain access groups defined, add the app’s bundle ID as the first group.
+1. If your app does not have any keychain access groups defined, add the app’s bundle ID as the first group.

-4. Enable ADAL single sign-on (SSO) by adding `com.microsoft.adalcache` to the keychain access groups.
+2. Enable ADAL/MSAL single sign-on (SSO) by adding `com.microsoft.adalcache` to the keychain access groups.

-5. In the case you are explicitly setting the ADAL shared cache keychain group, make sure it is set to `<appidprefix>.com.microsoft.adalcache`.
+3. In the case you are explicitly setting the ADAL shared cache keychain group, make sure it is set to `<appidprefix>.com.microsoft.adalcache`.
 ADAL will set this for you unless you override it.
 If you want to specify a custom keychain group to replace `com.microsoft.adalcache`, specify that in the Info.plist file under IntuneMAMSettings, by using the key `ADALCacheKeychainGroupOverride`.

-### Configure ADAL settings for the Intune App SDK
+### Configure ADAL/MSAL settings for the Intune App SDK

-If your app already uses ADAL for authentication and has its own ADAL settings, you can force the Intune App SDK to use the same settings during authentication against Azure Active Directory.
+If your app already uses ADAL or MSAL for authentication and has its own Azure Active Directory settings, you can force the Intune App SDK to use the same settings during authentication against AAD.
 This ensures that the app will not double-prompt the user for authentication.
 See [Configure settings for the Intune App SDK](#configure-settings-for-the-intune-app-sdk) for information on populating the following settings:

 * ADALClientId
 * ADALAuthority